-In short, Virginia was a mess and even with the relative safety of his skin, solitary traveling required prudence.
+In short, 1682 and Virginia was still a mess.
+Who could keep up with the pitched battles for God, king and land.
+Even with the relative safety of his skin, solitary traveling required prudence.
 He knew he might ride for hours with no company but geese careening over inland waterways, and suddenly, from behind felled trees a starving deserter with a pistol might emerge, or in a hollow a family of runaways might cower, or an armed felon might threaten.
 Carrying several kinds of specie and a single knife, he was a juicy target.
 Eager to be out of this colony into a less precarious but personally more repellant one, Jacob urged the mare to a faster pace.
 He dismounted twice, the second time to free the bloody hindleg of a young raccoon stuck in a tree break.
 Regina munched trail side grass while he tried to be as gentle as possible, avoiding the claws and teeth of the frightened animal.
 Once he succeeded, the raccoon limped off, perhaps to the mother forced to abandon it or more likely into other claws.